DrSleep/tensorflow-deeplab-resnet/README.md

 python train.py --help
 ```

-The training script also allows to monitor the optimisation process usign image summaries.
+The training script also allows to monitor the optimisation process using TensorBoard's image summary.
 <img src="images/summary.png"></img>

 ## Evaluation